 Limiting the definition of geospatial analysis to 2D mapping operations and spatial statistics remains too restrictive for our purposes.
 There are other very important areas to be considered.
 These include: surface analysis —in particular analyzing the properties of physical surfaces, such as gradient, aspect and visibility, and analyzing surface-like data “fields”; network analysis — examining the properties of natural and man-made networks in order to understand the behavior of flows within and around such networks; and locational analysis.
 GIS-based network analysis may be used to address a wide range of practical problems such as route selection and facility location, and problems involving flows such as those found in hydrology.
 In many instances location problems relate to networks and as such are often best addressed with tools designed for this purpose, but in others existing networks may have little or no relevance or may be impractical to incorporate within the modeling process.
 Problems that are not specifically network constrained, such as new road or pipeline routing, regional warehouse location, mobile phone mast positioning, pedestrian movement or the selection of rural community health care sites, may be effectively analyzed (at least initially) without reference to existing physical networks.
 Locational analysis “in the plane” is also applicable where suitable network datasets are not available, or are too large or expensive to be utilized, or where the location algorithm is very complex or involves the examination or simulation of a very large number of alternative configurations.

-A further important aspect of geospatial analysis is visualization ( or geovisualization) — the use, creation and manipulation of images, maps, diagrams, charts, 3D static and dynamic views, high resolution satellite imagery and digital globes, and their associated tabular datasets (see further, Slocum et al., 2008, Dodge et al., 2008, Longley et al. (2010, ch.13) and the work of the GeoVista project team).
-For further insights into how some of these developments may be applied, see Andrew Hudson-Smith (2008) “Digital Geography: Geographic visualization for urban environments” and Martin Dodge and Rob Kitchin’s earlier “Atlas of Cyberspace” which is now available as a free downloadable document.
+A further important aspect of geospatial analysis is visualization ( or geovisualization) — the use, creation and manipulation of images, maps, diagrams, charts, 3D static and dynamic views, high resolution satellite imagery and digital globes, and their associated tabular datasets (see further Slocum et al., 2008, Dodge et al., 2008, Longley et al., 2015, Ch12).
+For early insights into how some of these developments may be applied, see Andrew Hudson-Smith (2008) “Digital Geography: Geographic visualization for urban environments” and Martin Dodge and Rob Kitchin’s earlier “Atlas of Cyberspace” which is available as a free downloadable document.
+A Working Paper on this topic from the Centre for Advanced Spatial Analysis (CASA) can be found here:

 GIS packages and web-based services increasingly incorporate a range of such tools, providing static or rotating views, draping images over 2.5D surface representations, providing animations and fly-throughs, dynamic linking and brushing and spatio-temporal visualizations.
 This latter class of tools has been, until recently, the least developed, reflecting in part the limited range of suitable compatible datasets and the limited set of analytical methods available, although this picture is changing rapidly.
 One recent example is the availability of image time series from NASA’s Earth Observation Satellites, yielding vast quantities of data on a daily basis (e.g. Aqua mission, commenced 2002; Terra mission, commenced 1999).

-Geovisualization is the subject of ongoing research by the International Cartographic Association (ICA), Commission on Geovisualization, who have organized a series of workshops and publications addressing developments in geovisualization, notably with a cartographic focus.
+Geovisualization is the subject of ongoing research by the International Cartographic Association (ICA), Commission on Visual Analytics, who have organized a series of workshops and publications addressing developments in geovisualization, notably with a cartographic focus.

-These novel visualization tools and facilities augment the core tools utilized in spatial analysis throughout many parts of the analytical process: exploration of data; identification of patterns and relationships; construction of models; dynamic interaction with models; and communication of results — see, for example, the recent work of the city of Portland, Oregon, who have used 3D visualization to communicate the results of zoning, crime analysis and other key local variables to the public.
-Another example is the 3D visualizations provided as part of the web-accessible London Air Quality network (see example at the front of this Guide).
+These novel visualization tools and facilities augment the core tools utilized in spatial analysis throughout many parts of the analytical process: exploration of data; identification of patterns and relationships; construction of models; dynamic interaction with models; and communication of results — see, for example, the work of the city of Portland, Oregon, who have used 3D visualization to communicate the results of zoning, crime analysis and other key local variables to the public; and with Covid at the forefront of much work and reporting, see the US interactive Covid mapping project: https://theuscovidatlas.org/map.
+Another example is the 3D visualizations provided as part of the web-accessible London Air Quality network.
 These are designed to enable:

-Physical 3D models and hybrid physical-digital models are also being developed and applied to practical analysis problems.
-For example: 3D physical models constructed from plaster, wood, paper and plastics have been used for many years in architectural and engineering planning projects; hybrid sandtables are being used to help firefighters in California visualize the progress of wildfires (see Figure 1‑1A, below); very large sculptured solid terrain models (e.g. see STM) are being used for educational purposes, to assist land use modeling programmes, and to facilitate participatory 3D modeling in less-developed communities (P3DM); and 3D digital printing technology is being used to rapidly generate 3D landscapes and cityscapes from GIS, CAD and/or VRML files with planning, security, architectural, archaeological and geological applications (see Figure 1‑1B, below and the websites of Z corporation and Stratasys for more details).
+Physical 3D models and hybrid physical-digital models have also been developed and applied to practical analysis problems.
+For example: 3D physical models constructed from plaster, wood, paper and plastics have been used for many years in architectural and engineering planning projects; hybrid sand tables are used to help firefighters in California visualize the progress of wildfires (see Figure 1‑1A, below); very large sculptured solid terrain models (e.g. see STM) are being used for educational purposes, to assist land use modeling programmes, and to facilitate participatory 3D modeling in less-developed communities (P3DM); and 3D digital printing technology is being used to generate 3D landscapes and cityscapes from GIS, CAD and/or VRML files with planning, security, architectural, archaeological and geological applications (see Figure 1‑1B, below and the websites of 3D Systems and Stratasys for more details).
 To create large landscape models multiple individual prints, which are typically only around 20cm x 20cm x 5cm, are made, in much the same manner as raster file mosaics.

 Figure 1‑1A: 3D Physical GIS models: Sand-in-a-box model, Albuquerque, USA